 Home inspection certification is not mandated on a federal level in the U.S., and each state has its own set of rules.
 Depending on the state, home inspectors may be required to be licensed with experience and education requirements.

-For example, New York and Texas call for a minimum of 90 hours of training before being approved, while Georgia and California do not require home inspectors to be certified at all.
+For example, New York and Texas call for at least 90 hours of training before being approved, while Georgia and California do not require home inspectors to be certified.
 Furthermore, some states also require continuing education after obtaining a license.

 Home inspectors must meet the requirements in their state to remain qualified.
 Professional home inspectors typically carry General Liability and Errors and Omissions (E&O) insurance to protect their work.

 Inspectors may become certified in additional specialties to expand their services, including: